git-tfs/git-tfs/doc/commands/fetch.md

                                  The remote ID of the TFS to interact with
                                    default: default
       -I, --auto-tfs-remote, --auto-remote
-                                 Autodetect (from git history) the remote ID of the TFS to interact with
+                                 Auto-detect (from git history) the remote ID of the TFS to interact with
           --all, --fetch-all     Fetch TFS changesets of all the initialized tfs remotes